Dongwoon77/TOPCPV_TrigSF/README.md

 This project uses [correctionlib](https://cms-nanoaod.github.io/correctionlib/) for JEC, JER, and lepton scale factor corrections.

+The current packages utilize correctionlib, and if you are using ROOT through CMSSW, the following procedures are not necessary.
+You can simply install it by using a release like CMSSW_13_x_x.

 The Makefile is configured to automatically detect the appropriate correctionlib installation using the following priority:

 1. **Environment Variables**: